 - Heat your skillet or griddle to medium heat.
 Melt butter in the pan or on the griddle where you will pour the pancakes and spoon about ¼ cup of the batter onto the hot pan at a time, leaving a few inches between each pancake.
 When the tops of the pancakes are covered in bubbles and the edges are cooked (about 3-4 minutes), flip the pancakes and cook for a few more minutes (about 3), or until the undersides of the pancakes are golden.
 Depending on the ricotta and type of milk you use, your batter may be slightly thick.
 If it is too thick for your liking, gently press the pancakes down at this point.
 If you notice that your pancakes are cooking more quickly, reduce the heat.

 - To keep pancakes warm when feeding a crowd, heat the oven to 200°F and place the pancakes on a baking tray as they come out of the pan.
 When you have cooked all of the batter, transfer the pancakes to a serving plate.
 Serve and enjoy!

-If you make your own lemon ricotta pancakes, be sure to tag me on social media (@glitterinclexi) so I can live vicariously through all of your delicious brunching!
+Be sure to head to our recipe page to check out what else we’re dreaming up in the kitchen.
+If you make your own lemon ricotta pancakes, tag me on social media (@glitterinclexi) so I can live vicariously through all of your delicious creations!

 Recipe and Photos by Hope Woodhouse of Pass the Cookies for Glitter, Inc.